mcgillij/mcgillij.dev/content/godot-patterns-event-bus.rst

 .. image:: {static}/images/godot/Pasted\ image\ 20241106180750.png
    :width: 100%
+   :alt: CombatLog view in the editor

 Buffs / Cooldowns and Status effects were also a good candidate for this.

 .. image:: {static}/images/godot/Pasted\ image\ 20241106181117.png
    :width: 100%
+   :alt: Buffs view in the editor

 I've found that a pretty good guideline for when to use the EventBus or not, is when you aren't creating a static interface you will probably have to rely on the EventBus for most of the dynamic game programming.
 However when creating the Scenes and UI's for your game, wiring up all the signals within the interface does provide really quick debugging.